brct-james/guild-golems/README.md

 - rework `/locations` routes to be more specific, include list of users with golems at each location and how many
 - `.../my/inventory` inventory report showing what resources are at each location
 - `.../my/golems` golem report showing what golems are at each location and what task they are doing if active
+- `rituals` should be loaded from json into memory, User.KnownRituals should instead store the symbols and the ListRituals handler should lookup the rituals from the json map

 ### Planned: Unscheduled